 The spread of COVID-19 across the world is having a profound impact on all aspects of our lives.
-Working and travel habits are changing as a consequence, in Shetland as in the rest of Scotland and the UK.
+Working and travel habits are changing as a consequence, in Shetland as in the rest of Scotland and the UK

-Some of those changes are temporary (the 5-miles travel restriction has been lifted and shops and services are re-opening at time of writing), but early evidence suggests others are likely to be longer term changes.
-For example, surveys undertaken in Shetland to inform this strategy, and others across the rest of the UK, suggest that people expect to spend less time working in an office.^{3,4} This will have implications for commuting journeys, but also for all the trips undertaken "on the way" to and from the workplace, such as school drop off and pick up or grocery shopping.
+Some of these changes are temporary, but early evidence suggests others are likely to be longer term changes.
+For example, surveys undertaken in Shetland to inform this strategy, and others across the rest of the UK, suggest that people expect to spend less time working in an office.
+This will have implications for commuting journeys, but also for all the trips undertaken "on the way" to and from the workplace, such as school drop off and pick up or grocery shopping.